 Although measures such as change in net ecological potential can give an insight into how the ecological condition of particular sites might be changing, it must be acknowledged the set of metrics currently available are currently limited.
 Further wok is required both to link these types of indicator with ground-based information and to extend ways in which other kinds of remotely sensed data are used to build measures of ecosystem function.
 To show what might be achieved, this study undertook some further exploratory work using the case study sites.

 The first exercise involved a pilot study on the wetlands of Doñana, which looked at the relationship between the Landscape Ecological Potential, patterns of species richness and the Normalised Difference Vegetation Index (NDVI).
 The latter is a measure of the physiological activity of vegetation surfaces that can be constructed using multi-spectral remotely sensed data.
-The study site was divided into 10km x 10km cells, and for each the number of common and endangered vertebrate species cell, together with the number of endangered plants were assed from field survey data (Figure 4-4).
+The study site was divided into 10km x 10km cells, and for each the number of common and endangered vertebrate species cell, together with the number of endangered plants were assed from field survey data (Figure 4.4).
 The mean values of Landscape Ecological Potential (LEP, derived from land cover data alone) and Net landscape Ecological Potential (NLEP, derived from land cover and Natura2000 data) were calculated for each cell.
 The corresponding NDVI values for July and November 2000 were determined for each cell.

 As might be expected, LEP and NLEP are highly correlated with each other, but more interestingly both showed a significant positive correlation with the number of vertebrate species in each cell (for LEP r=0.526, p<0.000, n=113) and the number of endangered plants (for LEP, r=0.438, p<0.000, n=113) in each cell.
 The associations that both metrics showed with NDVI were complex; while the correlation with NDVI for November was significant (for LEP r=0.437, p<0.000, n=113) that for July was not.
 A preliminary investigation of the patterns suggests that the weak association in summer may reflect the fact that natural vegetation surfaces are at their least vigorous at this time, because it is a dry period.
 Only the irrigated agricultural areas of Doñana showed high values at this time.
 These preliminary results therefore suggest that comparative, broad scale measures such as LEP and NLEP are probably capturing important information about the differences between sites, and potentially could be used to make an initial assessment of the ecological implications of the direction of change if measured over time.